ntu-aris/ntu_viral_dataset/README.md

 </table>

 ## Notes:
-For more information on the sensors and usage, please checkout the other sections.
+For more information on the sensors and how to use the dataset, please checkout the other sections.

 For resources and other works of our group please checkout our [github](https://github.com/ntu-aris).